Confirming Services¶

 We

-data.
+PATCHthe appropriate customer(s) with the missingCONFIRMATIONdata.
 If your online booking process asks for Nationality, and you have it, you can ensure the customer is created with that data.
 If not, you could always revert back to the customer to request more details, letting them know they are moments away from confirming their tour.Upon adjusting the customer data, the

-available as a status you can transition to.Thus, you could now
+incomplete_requirementsfor the Departure Service will be adjusted, and thestatus_transitionswould be updated to makeConfirmedavailable as a status you can transition to.Thus, you could now

-the departure service with the newConfirmed
+PATCHthe departure service with the newConfirmedstate.

 All said and done, we do recommend always going the simplest route.
 Create an initial service with the details you believe your customers are willing to fill out, and allow our suite of communication tools, and Good To Go to help the customer, and your staff fulfill the rest of the requirements, thus enabling the confirmation of the trip.